erievs/mangotube/README.md

 New update coming probbaly friday or thursday or this weekend!

+# For A More Updated, Faster, And Better Client Use

+https://github.com/erievs/mangotube8.1 (for the momment not as feature complete)

 # Warning As Of 11/9/2024

 invidious is having some issues on all instances please wait for a fix